AlexLewis10/Bank_tech_test/README.md

 I would like to be able to add money to my account

 As a user,
-So that I can deposit money,
+So that I can withdraw money,
-I would like to be able to add money to my account
+I would like to be able to take money from my account

 As a user,
 So that I can review all of my transactions,